 - It is easy to inadvertently offend people by sending the wrong thing or posting in forums or discussion groups without regard for etiquette.

 - Sending inappropriate messages to people devalues communication and increases the likelihood of future messages being ignored.

 - If all sales email is selling something, people get in the habit of ignoring everything sent or worse, add the sending address to their spam filter or ask to be removed from the list.

 - People change their email address more often than their postal address.
 Lists must be maintained.

-- Careful list segmentation and maintenance helps avoid the pitfalls mentioned above and this in its self is an obstacle because list management is complicated and time consuming.
+- Careful list segmentation and maintenance help avoid the pitfalls mentioned above and this in itself is an obstacle because list management is complicated and time-consuming.

-At a company level, permissions based email-marketing faces all the same challenges however, a well resourced marketing department can address and overcome the issues.
+At a company level, permissions based email-marketing faces all the same challenges however, a well-organised marketing function can address and overcome the issues.

 While access to corporate templates and content can help, almost all messaging needs to be adapted to be presented in a personal manner.
 There are many practical ways to overcome the challenges and maintain a personal professional network numbering in the thousands.
-LinkedIn and several other well known online applications have been designed specifically for the purpose.
+LinkedIn and several other well-known online applications have been designed specifically for this purpose.

 It is difficult to allocate sufficient time to the process of professional network development and management however, the potential is obvious.
 The greater the number of people whom a person can maintain a professional relationship with, the greater his or her potential for lead generation, improved productivity, and increased performance.